Load Up On This Vegetable This Spring

 Inside of each brussels sprout is an antioxidant called alpha-lipoic acid.
 This is one of I’ve written about before, and it has amazing blood sugar improvement powers.

-Multiple studies have indicated alpha-lipoic acid has an extremely strong effect on lowering high blood glucose levels, as well as helping improving your body’s insulin sensitivity.
+Multiple studies have indicated alpha-lipoic acid has an extremely strong effect on lowering high blood glucose levels, as well as helping improve your body’s insulin sensitivity.

 It’s even been shown to help relieve the pain associated with diabetic neuropathy.